 One of the great things about job management software is the ability to work without being connected to the internet.
 But how can software, that lives on the internet, work without the internet?
 How can an app work without a connection to a network?
-While it may seem impossible, offline mode is fairly common feature for job management software.
+While it may seem impossible, offline mode is becoming an increasingly common feature of job management software.
 In fact, you may have been working offline already without even realising it.

 Ordinarily, when you do something in job management software, such as create a new job, that information is stored in the Cloud.
 This means that any information you put into the software isn’t stored on your computer but instead on your internet connection.
 Offline Mode switches things around and stores the information on your computer, phone or tablet instead.
 Whenever you’re out of range the software immediately flicks over to Offline Mode and continues to work as normal.
 This way you have no interruption to your work and can continue using your job management software.
 Once you’re back in range any changes you made while offline are transferred back onto the Cloud without you noticing.